UChicago COVID-19 Testing Program

 To help limit the spread of COVID-19, the University is taking measures to test, trace, isolate, and treat cases that may emerge.

-The University’s testing approach includes three programs: (1) A Symptomatic Testing Program for individuals who have potential symptoms of COVID-19 or may have been in close contact with a person who has tested positive for COVID-19; (2) A Mandatory Surveillance Testing Program for asymptomatic students and other members of our campus community living in University residence halls, as well as in-season student-athletes who live off campus; and (3) A Voluntary Surveillance Testing Program for faculty, other academic appointees, postdoctoral researchers, and staff who will regularly be on our campus.
+The University’s testing approach includes three programs: (1) A Symptomatic Testing Program for individuals who have potential symptoms of COVID-19 or may have been in close contact with a person who has tested positive for COVID-19; (2) A Mandatory Surveillance Testing Program for asymptomatic students and other members of our campus community living in University residence halls, as well as student-athletes who live off campus; and (3) A Voluntary Surveillance Testing Program for faculty, other academic appointees, postdoctoral researchers, and staff who will regularly be on our campus.
 Information about any plans for a voluntary testing program for AY 2021-22 will be shared in September.

 Please see more information on the three testing programs below:

 If you are experiencing symptoms of COVID-19 or have been in close contact with person who has tested positive for COVID-19, you should self-isolate and call to schedule a screening with the University of Chicago Medicine or UChicago Student Wellness.